openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   Name or ID of flavor (see 'nova flavor-list').

 ``--image <image>``
-  Name or ID of image (see 'nova image-list').
+  Name or ID of image (see 'glance image-list').

 ``--image-with <key=value>``
-  Image metadata property (see 'nova image- show').
+  Image metadata property (see 'glance image- show').

 ``--boot-volume <volume_id>``